 - Heat up a large pot on a medium high flame.

-- Once melted add another tablespoon of sugar and mix until melted.
-Continue this process, adding more sugar gradually, until all the sugar has melted.
-Continue to cook the sugar while stirring occasionally until it has become darkly caramelized.
+- Continue to cook the sugar while stirring occasionally until it has become darkly caramelized.

-- De-glaze the pot by streaming in a cup of cream.
-Do this slowly as the caramel will bubble up drastically, while constantly mixing with a spatula.
+- Do this slowly as the caramel will bubble up drastically, while constantly mixing with a spatula.
 Continue to add the rest of the cream and mix until smooth.

-- Then place the butter in a separate bowl and strain the heated caramel sauce over it.
-Mix the melted butter and caramel until combined.
+- Place the butter in a separate bowl and strain the heated caramel sauce over it.

-- Once the caramel sauce is made you can mix in bourbon and chocolate chips to your desired taste.
-We add chocolate to the sauce for our chocolate bread pudding.
+- *Persephone adds chocolate to the sauce for their chocolate bread pudding.
 This creates a richly layered chocolate flavor.
-However we only add bourbon if we are doing a non-chocolate bread pudding.
+However, they only add bourbon if they are doing a non-chocolate bread pudding.